19 Feb LG G4 smartphone, my photographic test using the manual and .raw dng capture

 Talking about the aesthetic of the device, I have to say that I’m not very impressed.
 Especially after I’ve tried and used the iPhone 6 and Samsung Galaxy S6.
 The back cover is supposed to be in real leather but in my hands, it looks and feels like a fake cheap one.
 The ergonomics of the device isn’t excellence.
 Compared to the LG G3 the device is a bit thicker and quite big for one hand usage (the monitor is about 5,5″).

 Let’s talk about the photographic quality of the device: I start by saying that the device produces some really excellent photos.
 In addition, if you want to optimize even more the result, you are able to record .raw dng format with which bring out the best of the colors and sharpness.

 Shooting in Auto mode, we can call it “point and shoot”, the smartphone occasionally misfires, failing to perfectly balance the white (photo yellowish).
 Sometimes also it creates problems in the exposition.
 Even the HDR mode is out of sight quality on Samsung devices where we are facing perhaps the best application of any smartphone (the only ones who manage to keep up with, are the Nexus devices with the HDR + mode).

 Here some of my photos taken with LG G4 set to record .raw dng file.
 I’ve worked on the file later with Lightroom CC.

-Part of the photos has been recorded in Tuscany and part during the Summer Workshop of photography that I held with my organization Pixel Square in Croatia at the end of August.
+Part of the photos has been recorded in Tuscany and part during the Summer Workshop of photography in Croatia.